govindkalawate/Go_Marble/README.md

    - Ensure that the URL you are passing as a parameter is valid and accessible.

-# Steps to Deploy/Host Flask App Using Docker on Google Cloud Run
+# Steps to Deploy/Host project Using Docker on Google Cloud Run

 ## Step 1: Install Google Cloud SDK and Authenticate